 Aaron Lapointe, Carlson Gracie Jiu-Jitsu Black Belt

 Recently I wrote an article titled “Overcoming your Limitations with Jiu-Jitsu.”
-In that article I discussed how it’s possible to succeed in jiu-jitsu despite having a physical disability, in my case one functioning arm.
+In that article I discussed how it’s possible to succeed in jiu-jitsu despite having a physical disability,in my case one functioning arm.
 In this two-part article, I’ll talk specifically about the techniques, concepts, and strategies I’ve found to be most effective for me during my 16 years of training.
 Part 1 will focus on fundamentals, guard work, and sweeps, while Part 2 will focus on takedowns, submissions, and immobilizations.
 Fortunately, you don’t need to have an arm, shoulder, or wrist injury to get something out of these write-ups.
+In case of accidental injuries caused out of accidents involving auto vehicle it is always advisable to consult attorneys from Arkansas based personal injury law firm as they can help you to claim compensation.To get rid off pain and injury.
 In fact, much of what I’ll be talking about is probably similar to things that you’re already doing.
 Keep in mind that I don’t claim to know the best way to do something with one arm, nor do I believe that the moves I have incorporated into my game are the only feasible options.
 They are simply the product of my own personal experiences and training.
 Find another BJJ practitioner who can only use one arm and he or she will inevitably have a game that is different than mine.
 That’s the beauty of jiu-jitsu.
 One size rarely, if ever, fits all.

 As you can probably imagine, fundaments are imperative when you roll with one arm.
 Without a doubt the most important aspect of my game is lateral hip movement.
 Those hip escapes, shrimping, and snake movements you learned the first day of class are the crux of my jiu-jitsu.
 Not only do these movements help keep people’s weight off of you, but they open the door for escapes, sweeps, and submissions.
 Sometimes a hip movement as small as an inch or two is all you need.
 Other times you want to create as much space as possible.
 Because it’s difficult, if not impossible, to have an effective guard without having skillful hip movement, I’ve made a conscious effort to practice my hip escapes almost every training session for as long as I can remember.